Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The inguinal ligament connects the oblique muscles in the abdomen to the pelvis.
-The oblique muscles wrap the sides of the body, from the ribs to the pelvis.
-The pelvis is the part of the skeleton that connects the trunk (upper body) to the legs (lower body).
+The inguinal ligament connects the oblique muscles in your abdomen to your pelvis.
+The oblique muscles wrap the sides of your body, from your ribs to your pelvis.
+Your pelvis is the part of the skeleton that connects your trunk (upper body) to your legs (lower body).

 The inguinal ligament is also called the groin ligament, Poupart’s ligament or Fallopian ligament.